mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2.md

 ```

 ### The dispatcher

-The dispatcher uses the attestation and crypto object to be called when our ecalls will be defined.
+***# THAT PART IS NOT VERY CLEAR.
+ALSO, SOME COMMENTS IN CODE COULD HELP***

-So for each our ecalls, we defined a method that sets up everything for the evidence generation and uses the `get_evidence` function method and a another function for `get_report` method :
+The `dispatcher` dispatches the `attestation` and `crypto` object to be called when our Ecalls will be defined.
+For each one of our Ecalls, we defined a method that sets up everything for the evidence generation and uses the `get_evidence` function method and a another function for `get_report` method:

 ```C++
 class dispatcher
 {